popphp/popphp-framework/README.md

 ## DISCUSSION

-There is an IRC channel for Pop PHP over at irc://freenode/popphp.
+There is a Gitter chat room for Pop PHP over at https://gitter.im/popphp/2